-The Board completed evaluation questionnaires which covered a range of areas including processes and effectiveness, size and composition, and corporate governance and were also intended to analyse the focus of meetings and assess whether they are appropriate, or if any additional information may be required to facilitate future Board discussions.
-The evaluation of the Chairman was carried out by the other Directors of the Company and the process was led by the Senior Independent Director.
+Each Director completed an evaluation questionnaire which covered a range of areas, including processes and effectiveness, size and composition, and corporate governance and was also intended to analyse the focus of meetings and assess whether they are appropriate, or if any additional information may be required to facilitate future Board discussions.
+The results of the questionnaire were followed by a feedback session that considered how effective the process has been and to identify any areas for improvement.